ARM-software/ebbr/source/chapter3-secureworld.rst

    FF-A v1.2 introduced support for multiple services UUIDs in a partition, which eases services discovery, as well as the supporting `FFA_MSG_SEND_DIRECT_REQ2` ABI.
-   As per the FF-A specification § 13.2 FFA_VERSION, all callee versions 1.x,
+   As per the FF-A specification [FFA]_ § 13.2 FFA_VERSION, all callee versions
-   with x >= 2, are compatible with caller versions 1.0 to 1.x, which includes caller version 1.2.
+   1.x, with x >= 2, are compatible with caller versions 1.0 to 1.x, which
+   includes caller version 1.2.

 RISC-V Multiprocessor Startup Protocol
 ======================================